botea14/fivem_neon_rgb/README.md

 Short description: Will turn ON Random RGB color for neons in current car (if car allows it...) and will change to another random rgb color every keypress.

+It should also turn on headlights, if they are not already turned ON.

 Key HOME -- change in cl_neon.lua if you want to set it to other key (last row)

 Works also with /neon chat command.